Project-META/META/README.md

 - A valid configuration file with at least one proxy or proxy provider defined.
 - A compatible client that supports JavaScript overrides.

-## Demo

-A demo that use MCG to generate a configuration for the ***M***ulti-function network tool is available at [MCG Demo](https://github.com/user-attachments/assets/20f69597-f637-4198-86c9-b11a1a520ed3).

 ## Disclaimer